 Among the Animals

-A number of companies will keep your feet dry and take you out trekking on the back of an elephant.
-One of the more interesting is with Bali Zoo, which takes you beyond the zoo’s confines and across the Wos River to a waterfall; you also have the chance to handfeed the elephants.
+One of the more interesting animal experiences on offer in Bali is at Bali Zoo, which takes you beyond the zoo’s confines and across the Wos River to a waterfall; you also have the chance to handfeed the elephants.
 If you want to spend more time with these magnificent creatures, the zoo’s ‘Mahout for a Day’ experience allows you to bathe, feed and guide elephants through voice commands.

 You can also get up close to elephants at Elephant Safari Park.
 Alternatively, Bali Horse Adventure has horseback tours for everyone from beginners to experienced riders, some of which allow you a trot along the beach at Pererenan.